ID2221KTH/id2221kth.github.io/assignments.md

 # **Lab Assignments**
 The lab assignments span over different topics of the course.
-For each lab, a zip file is provided that covers the instructions of doing the assignment.
+For each lab, a zip file is given that covers the instructions of doing the assignment.

 * **Lab 1:** in the first lab assignment you will practice the basics of the data intensive programming by setting up HDFS and Hadoop MapReduce and implementing a simple application on them (7 points)
   - Download [lab1]()